dbampoh/LPJ-GUESS-integrated-LandSyMM/benchmarks/readme.txt

 |-- config
 |   |-- gridlist.txt
 |   `-- guess.ins
+|-- extra_source.txt
 |-- postprocess.sh
-|-- source
-|   |-- extra_code.cpp
-|   `-- extra_code.h
 `-- submit_vars.sh

 postprocess.sh is a bash script file containing post processing commands specific for this benchmark.

-If there is a directory named source, those files will be included in the compilation.
+If there is a file named extra_source.txt, it should include the name of a directory under benchmarks/extra_source.
+The files in that directory will be included in the compilation.
 Additional source should be avoided when possible since it can easily become a maintenance problem.
 The source files in this directory must follow exactly the same structure as in the regular source code.
 For instance if you want to replace modules/driver.cpp your replacement must be named driver.cpp and be placed in a directory named modules.

 If there is a file named submit_vars.sh it will be used to configure the PBS